 At the rear of the residence, facing the deciduous forest, another double-height wall of windows provides continuous views as one ascends the staircase.

 The stairs and the entire structure of the home are made of locally sourced amarillo (Yellowheart) and asta wood.
-The exterior consists of glazed window walls at the front and rear, and fiber cement panels along the sides.
+The exterior consists of window walls at the front and rear, and fiber cement panels along the sides.

 The home’s furnishings lean toward simplicity, in large part because of the texture and warmth that comes from the walls lined in bamboo.
 The kitchen, for example, has wood cabinets, but the countertops are gray granite, continuing the neutral palette.